alcidesbsilvaneto/alcidesbsilvaneto/README.md

 Currently working as full-stack developer at [Emepag](https://emepag.com.br)

 I am a Full Stack NodeJS developer with expertise in building scalable and high quality MVP's, from the planning to the deployment.
-Currently working on my own product: [Emepag](https://emepag.com.br).

 Some of my skills:
 <br/>